P.D. Jackson-Olin High School

 P.D.
 Jackson-Olin High School (J-O) is a four-year public high school in Birmingham, Alabama.
 It is one of seven high schools in the Birmingham City School System.
-Founded in 1952 as Western Olin High School, it was later renamed P.D.
-Jackson-Olin High School to honor its first principal, Dr. Pierre Denson Jackson, who led the school to excellence during its first 21 years.
+Founded in 1952 as Western High School, it was renamed Western-Olin High the following year in honor of the F.W.
+Olin Foundation, a grantor of $600,000 grant for the school's vocational building.
+It was renamed again in 1973, Western-Olin to P.D.
+Jackson-Olin High in honor of its founding principal, Dr. Pierre D. Jackson, who retired the same year after 21 years as principal.
+It was segregated.
 The school in its current form took shape in 2006 when J-O merged with Ensley High School as part of systemwide school consolidation.
 School colors are kelly green and gold, and the athletic teams are called the mustangs.
 J-O competes in AHSAA Class 6A athletics.
+In 2022 it had 822 students, about 91.5 percent African American, 6.5 percent Hispanic, and .7 percent White.
+Most students are economically disadvantaged and test scores are a fraction of the state average.

 Student Profile

-Enrollment in grades 9-12 for the 2013–14 school year is 1,073 students.
+Enrollment in grades 9–12 for the 2013–14 school year is 1,073 students.
 Approximately 98% of students are African-American, 1% are Hispanic, and 1% are multiracial.
 Roughly 91% of students qualify for free or reduced price lunch.

 J-O has a graduation rate of 47%.
 Approximately 73% of its students meet or exceed proficiency standards in both reading and mathematics.
 The average ACT score for J-O students is 19.